yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part7.markdown

 ## NHibernate Session Factory Configuration File

 NHibernate requires a session factory that creates new sessions over the database for each operation executed on it.
 You can create such a session factory, either with a configuration file or by code.
-This walkthrough demonstrates a simple configuration file for the session factory, over a MySQL database server into a database named dotnetpersistency.
+This walkthrough demonstrates a simple configuration file for the session factory, over a MySQL database server into a database named `dotnetpersistency`.
 These parameters are configured in the `Connection` string property.

 {% highlight xml %}